-I hope these Classic Traditional Kitchens to Inspire provide help with your kitchen design plans.
-While most examples here are more casual or country kitchens, you’ll notice there truly is a range of interpretations for classic style.
-While spacious kitchens with giant center islands are commonly seen online, today’s inspiration also includes a selection of realistic, smallish, u-shaped kitchens which don’t accommodate an island of any size.
+I hope these Cottage Kitchens to Inspire will provide help with your kitchen renovation, redesign, and new build plans.
+While most examples here are casual country style kitchens, you’ll notice there truly is a range of interpretations for classic cottage style.
+While spacious kitchens with giant center islands are commonly seen online, today’s photo gallery also includes a selection of realistic, smaller, u-shaped kitchens without an island of any size.

 Ina Garten’s Classic Approach to Kitchen Design